kimoppalfens/kimoppalfens.github.io/_posts/2017-12-03-CoMGMT usecase - Part 4.md

 ![alt]({{ site.url }}{{ site.baseurl }}/images/CoMgmt/Intune01.PNG)

-Select a group that holds the users you want to target for ConfigmgrClient Installation and make it a required install.
+Select a group that holds the users you want to target for Configmgr Client installation and make it a required install.

 ![alt]({{ site.url }}{{ site.baseurl }}/images/CoMgmt/Intune02.PNG)